How diverse are law firms?

 Religion and belief

-Overall, Christians formed the largest proportion of all lawyers at 54%.
-Those who had no religion or belief (including atheists) formed the second largest group at 28%.
-The next largest religious groups were Muslims (8%) and Jewish people (3%).
+Christians form the largest proportion of all lawyers at 51% which is down 6% from 2014.
+Those who had no religion or belief (including those reporting as atheists) form the second largest group at 30%, up from 29% in 2014.

 We have used attendance at a fee paying school and whether someone was the first in their generation to attend university, as a proxy for social mobility in this survey.